Immunization in pregnancy and breastfeeding: Canadian Immunization Guide

 Poliomyelitis vaccine

-Non-live poliomyelitis vaccine (IPV) may be considered for non-immune pregnant women who are at increased risk of exposure to wild poliovirus.
+Non-live poliomyelitis vaccine (IPV) may be considered for non-immune pregnant women and pregnant individuals who are at increased risk of exposure to wild poliovirus.
 Limited data have not revealed an increased risk of adverse events associated with IPV vaccine administered in pregnancy and there is no theoretical reason to suspect an increased risk of adverse events.

 Rabies vaccine